leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

 The Cognitive Clutch selects between fast heuristic inference and logic-augmented generation (LAG) using a composite **Complexity** signal.
-The LAG Complexity design document defines a provider-based architecture where independent signals (e.g., depth, ambiguity) are computed, normalized via **Sigma**, and aggregated with weights and schedules.
+The LAG Complexity design document defines a provider-based architecture where independent signals (e.g., depth, ambiguity) are computed, normalised via **Sigma**, and aggregated with weights and schedules.
 The depth provider must output a scalar score that correlates with the compositional reasoning load of a textual question while meeting production constraints: low latency, deterministic behaviour, no network dependencies, and clean integration with the Rust codebase (tracing, metrics, golden tests).

-## 2. Problem Statement
+## 2. Problem statement

 Select a model family and ONNX architecture for a depth estimator that:

 - Achieves single-digit millisecond latency on CPU and a small memory footprint.
-- Integrates with existing provider traits; returns a scalar **raw depth** compatible with Sigma normalization and threshold schedules defined in the LAG Complexity design.
+- Integrates with existing provider traits; returns a scalar **raw depth** compatible with Sigma normalisation and threshold schedules defined in the LAG Complexity design.
 - Preserves determinism and reproducibility across platforms.
 - Provides a path to improved robustness and interpretability over time.

-## 3. Decision Drivers
+## 3. Decision drivers

 - **Latency & footprint:** p95 < 10 ms per query on CPU; model artefact compact;
   limited heap churn.